handpoint/handpoint.github.io/about.md

       buttontxt: Interested?
       buttonlink: /contact
       description: >
         <p>Handpoint is singularly focused on providing the best payments platform experience possible.
-To that end, we’ve pre-integrated with a number of card readers, POS solutions, and other payments partners to provide the highest amount of flexibility and power to our customers.</p>
+To that end, we’ve made it seamless for our partners to integrate leading card readers, reach new markets, and build in nextgen capabilities to provide the highest amount of flexibility and power to our customers.</p>
 milestones:
   title: Milestones
   description: >
-    <p>Handpoint led the way in mobile EMV – introducing mobile POS to the airlines, emv enabling several airlines for the first time, and delivering the worlds first EMV mobile POS a decade ago.
+    <p>Handpoint led the way in mobile EMV – introducing mobile POS to the airlines, EMV-enabling several airlines for the first time, and delivering the worlds first EMV mobile POS a decade ago.
 We delivered the world‘s first PCI-P2PE payment applications for mobile EMV and built a state of the art platform for making mobile POS scalable, sustainable, and secure.</p><p>We opened access to that platform with the first simple APIs for iOS and Android, bringing secure EMV to the dynamic space of nextgen pos.
 We then certified the Handpoint platform on 2 then 3 continents.
-In 2017 we focused on the cloud, migrating and certifying our platform on AWS and delivering EMV and NFC for web-based points of sale.</p><p>And now as the opportunity for omnicommerce continues to grow, we have expanded from to serve that opportunity with tokenization with multiple acquirers, standalone integrated-ready terminals, and new payment types for omnicommerce, while continuing our global expansion.</p>
+Since then, we have focused on the cloud, migrating and certifying our platform on AWS and delivering EMV and NFC for web-based points of sale.</p><p>And now as the opportunity for omnicommerce continues to grow, we have expanded from to serve that opportunity with ecommerce, dynamic tokenization schemes, smart Android terminals, and new payment flows, while continuing our global expansion.</p>
   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Timeline_2022.png
 awards:
   title: "Awards & certifications"
   description: >
-    Check back soon - we are updating our list of awards and certifications, but we were shortlisted for two 2019 MPE Awards in Best POS Innovation and Best Merchant Payments Partnership, and WON the Best Merchant Payments Partnership in recognition of our innovative international integrated omni-commerce solution with Paysafe.
+    We are proud to have WON the <a href="https://www.paysafe.com/ca-en/paysafegroup/news/detail/paysafe-wins-best-omni-channel-payment-solution-2021-mpe-award/">2021 Best Omni-Channel or Multi-Rail Payment Solution at the Merchant Payments Ecosystem (MPE) Awards</a> with our partner Paysafe and the 2019 Best Merchant Payments Partnership in recognition of our innovative international integrated omni-commerce solution.
   image: https://handpoint.imgix.net/Website%20refresh%20photos/Logos/MPE_PCI_Logo.png
 leadership:
   title: Meet our leadership team